pgaspar/laptop/README.md

 [Ruby]: https://www.ruby-lang.org/en/
 [Zsh]: http://www.zsh.org/

+Finally, Laptop will configure your default SSH key, if it is not setup.

 It should take less than 15 minutes to install (depends on your machine).

 Laptop can be run multiple times on the same machine safely.
 It will upgrade